codatio/codat-docs/docs/enterprise/tech-implementation/consent/considerations.md

 #### “How do I revoke access”?

-A customer will want to know how to revoke access, is be possible via the Strategic Consent Journey UI - as well as the underlying accounting package.
+A customer will want to know how to revoke access, is be possible via the Strategic Consent Journey UI - as well as the underlying accounting software.

 This question should be added into a wider set of FAQs that are surfaced within the Strategic Consent Journey.